bitlabstudio/ansible-django-aps-project/README.md

 Using this playbook involves several steps:

 * Setup your server with Ubuntu and create a new user `webuser`
 * Change the variables of this playbook
 * Run the playbook

 # Prerequisites

+## Setup webserver

+Please install the following packages:

+    sudo apt-get install make libpcre3 libpcre3-dev

 ## Change variables